 Club rides take place in the evenings from the first week in April until the end of September.
 The Sunday ride takes place throughout the year.
-The evening rides through the off season are replaced with club spinning sessions.
+A night ride later on a Thursday evening runs in the off season.

 It would be nice to say that the rides happen in all weathers, but this is Wales and we're not that dumb.
 For the most up to date information, check us out on Facebook.
 The rides leave at the times shown below, so be there earlier and ready to go.